jax-ml/jax/docs/multi_process.md

     `set` on current Python versions or `dict` [before Python 3.7](https://mail.python.org/pipermail/python-dev/2017-December/151283.html) may result in a different ordering on different processes, even with the same insertion order.

+## Dataset

+JAX don't have functions to load or do special dataset pre-processing.
+Try to make usre your libraries handle it in a performant way.
+For example, you want each process to only load and preprocess its own chunk of the data and not load all data and drop part the part it doesn't use.